DanielWeisshoff/SharpS/src/com/danielweisshoff/editor/readme.md

-This is just an extension for outputting colorized code right now it's just for testing purposes
+This is an extension for outputting colorized code to the cmd right now it's not in use